heli0dus/Caravanary/README.md

 # What is it
 ***

-Caravanary is a game about being a caravan master.
+Caravanary is a text RPG game about being a caravan master.
 Resell goods, protect yourself while travelling and manage fodd rescources.

 ## How to launch
 ***